-Tianna Hawkins has 20 years of administrative professional experience.
+Tianna Hawkins has 22 years of administrative professional experience.
 She worked for the Montgomery County Sheriff’s Office for eight years before relocating to Spring and making her way to South Montgomery County Fire Department in July 2012.
-Tianna provides administrative managerial support to all fire command staff, specializing in overseeing the Inspections Division, which is responsible for public education, fire prevention, inspections, and investigations and emergency management.
-Tianna has TCFP certifications for FLSE I & II, a Bachelors of Science in Justice Administration cum laude, graduate certificate in Information technology and is almost completed with a graduate certificate in Human Resources.
+Tianna provides administrative managerial support to Operations, Emergency Management, and the Safety and Training division, specializing in the Inspections Division, which is responsible for public education, fire prevention, inspections, and investigations.
+Tianna has TCFP certifications for FLSE I & II, a Master’s Degree, a Bachelors of Science in Justice Administration, cum laude, graduate certificate in Information technology, and a graduate certificate in Human Resources.

 Jennifer Matas joined the South Montgomery County Fire Department in March 2014.
 Her primary responsibilities are the department’s accounting functions and supporting the Fire Chief and Assistant Chief.